Spatio-Temporal Pricing for Ridesharing Platforms: A Static CE Mechanism

 A static CE mechanism can be defined for any set of CE prices.
-Driver best response guarantees that no other path gives her a higher total utility, and it is a dominant strategy for each driver to follow the dispatched action path $\actpath_i$.
+Driver best response guarantees that no alternative path gives any driver a higher total utility, thus it is a dominant strategy for each driver to follow the dispatched action path $\actpath_i$.

 \begin{theorem} A static CE mechanism implements an optimal CE plan in dominant strategy. \end{theorem}